+In the nascent cannabis industry, our team has accumulated an extensive knowledge base that includes the construction of state-of-the-art cultivation & manufacturing facilities, security/surveillance, regulatory compliance, cultivation SOPs, good manufacturing practices (GMP), proprietary extraction methods, and wholesale distribution.
 We have thoroughly vetted all existing industry software and chosen best in class for seed-to-sale, POS, compliance, inventory management, customer rewards/loyalty program, delivery, education and payment processing.
-We will integrate this technology along with the Happy Valley website (www.happyvalley.org) and app to operate as efficiently as possible to optimize the consumer experience.
-This superior customer service, when combined with high-quality products, will help us achieve our goal of brand recognition and loyalty.
+We will integrate this technology along with the Happy Valley website (www.happyvalley.org) and Happy Valley app to operate as efficiently as possible to optimize the consumer experience.
+This superior customer service, when combined with high-quality products, will help us achieve status as a premium brand.

 The barriers to enter and compete in the Massachusetts cannabis industry are many, varied and real.
-It is extremely expensive and incredibly time consuming to navigate the regulatory landscape found at the state and local levels.
-We will continue to make decisions that we believe are in the long-term interest of our investors, employees and customers to allow HVV to compete at the highest levels within the cannabis industry.
+It is extremely expensive and incredibly time consuming to navigate the regulatory landscape found at the both the state and local levels.
+Our analysis has concluded that there is a tremendous need for wholesale cultivation and product manufacturing facilities to be constructed in order to meet the expected Adult Use demand in Massachusetts, and subsequently we have positioned ourselves to be one of the largest players in the market with a 98,000 SF cultivation, breeding and manufacturing facility in Newburyport, MA.